oobecomau/desktop.gov.au/docs/blueprint/platform.md

 In addition to the above, Conditional Access policies should be enforced requiring external individuals to use MFA, block legacy authentication, and block from disallowed locations.

-The following table describes the minimal conditional access policies that should be applied by the partner organisation for all agencies and implementation types.
+The following table describes the minimal conditional access policies that should be applied by the partner organisation for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Conditional Access Policies | **BLOCK - Legacy Authentication**:<br>This global policy blocks all connections from unsecure legacy protocols like ActiveSync, IMAP, PO3, etc.<br>**BLOCK - Countries not Allowed:**<br>This global policy blocks all connections from countries not in the Allowed countries list. | Minimises the risk of the user in the partner organisation using credentials that have been compromised.

-Microsoft Entra ID design decisions in relation to inter-organisation collaboration for all agencies and implementation types.
+Microsoft Entra ID design decisions in relation to inter-organisation collaboration for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---